aquarion-ai/aquarion-libtts/README.md

 ### License

-`aquarion-tts` is distributed under the terms of the [AGPL-3.0-only](https://spdx.org/licenses/AGPL-3.0-only.html) license.
+`aquarion-libtts` is distributed under the terms of the [AGPL-3.0-only](https://spdx.org/licenses/AGPL-3.0-only.html) license.

 ### Development Standards